Keila-Camarillo/nlp_most_starred_repos/README.md

 * There were 19 different languages in our dataset, 6 of which occurred only once, and 4 only twice
 * The length of the readme did not correlate to the type of language
 * There were some words and word combinations that correlated with the programming language.
-    - For example, README's where Ruby was the main programming language were much more likely to have 'ruby', 'end', and 'order.
-Where Swift was the main language, 'true' and 'type' appeared much more often.
+    - For example, README's where 'user' and 'end' appeared, the language was much more likely to be Ruby.
+Where 'option' and 'image' appeared, JavaScript was more likely to be the main language.

 # Conclusion and Recommendations
 * Our best model was a Decision Tree model.
 The baseline was 27% (guessing 'JavaScript' for every entry would have been correct 27% of the time), and our best model achieved a 63% accuracy on the test data set.
 This is the expected accuracy on unseen data.